weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 ### Specify a vectorizer

-You can set a `vectorizer` for each class, which will override any default values present in the configuration (e.g. in an [environment variable](../config-refs/env-vars.md)).
+You can set an optional `vectorizer` for each class, which will override any default values present in the configuration (e.g. in an [environment variable](../config-refs/env-vars.md)).
 The following sets the `text2vec-openai` module as the vectorizer for the `Article` class.

 import CodeSchemaCreateVectorizer from '/_includes/code/schema.class.create.vectorizer.mdx';